reduxjs/redux/docs/advanced/UsageWithTypescript.md

 ## Type Checking State

-Type checking each slice of state is simple when you understand that each slice of state is just an object.

-Describing the state shape of the chat reducer's slice of state:
+Adding types to each slice of state is a good place to start since it does not rely on other types.
+In this example each slice of state is an object which means we will be using TypeScript's interface feature.
+We will start by describing the chat reducer's slice of state:

 ```ts
 // src/store/chat/types.ts